 Shotley Heritage Park

-SOS has been maintaining Shotley Heritage Park since 2012 (as the group formerly known as the ‘Shotley Stour Footpath renovation Group’).
-The maintenance work is defined in several documents below:
+SOS has been maintaining Shotley Heritage Park since 2012 (as the group formerly known as the ‘Shotley Stour Footpath renovation Group’) up to 2018.
+The maintenance work was defined in several documents below:

 The ongoing maintenance work as defined in these documents continues year on year and SOS will schedule work parties as the need arises, largely dependant on seasonal weather conditions and growth rate / intrusion of weeds and shrubs to pathways.